 Wait..Does This Contract Come With a Loophole?

 As my junk food and caffeine habits demonstrate, I empathize with the compulsion to look for an external source of comfort.
-What many people don’t realize, however, is that escaping – whether it be via substance use or other means – such as eating, shopping, or caffeine – is a form of “walking away”.
+For some women, “mommy wine” deceptively provides that wellspring of tranquility.
+What many people don’t realize, however, is that escaping – whether it be via “mommy wine” or other means – such as eating, shopping, or caffeine – is a form of “walking away”.
 Our bodies may be physically present, but our minds are – to varying degrees – not.
 Escapism, when pursued compulsively, impacts our ability to be in the moment.
 This effect is most pronounced with drug and alcohol consumption.

 Paint and Plant…but Hold the “Sip”